💭 Slack Overload? Regain control with Inbox Zero principles

 The goal is to apply the “inbox zero” concepts outlined above and mitigate the pressures to “respond immediately”.

-The realisation is that sections can become a pseudo-inbox of channels that need reading (as opposed to consider messages as the unit to manipulate).
+The realisation is that sections can become a pseudo-inbox of channels that need reading (as opposed to considering messages the unit to manipulate).

 This is how I setup my Slack channels sections to make them behave more like an inbox: